 1. What is the purpose of KC Ready 4s?

-Kalamazoo County Ready 4s comes from a community commitment to increase access to high-quality pre-kindergarten for 4-year-olds who live in Kalamazoo County, so that children who are or will be 4 years old by November 1 will enter kindergarten the following year ready to succeed.
+Kalamazoo County Ready 4s comes from a community commitment to increase access to high-quality pre-kindergarten for 4-year-olds who live in Kalamazoo County, so that for the 2014-15 school year, children who are or will be 4 years old on or before October 1, 2014, will enter kindergarten the following year ready to succeed.

 2. What is high-quality pre-kindergarten?